 Alarming Facts and Figures

-- Work-related stress, depression or anxiety accounts for an estimated 6,214,000 days off work annually (The Health and Safety Executives)
+Work-related stress, depression or anxiety accounts for an estimated over 17 million working days lost per year in Great Britain (Health and Safety Executive, most recent annual estimates).

 The Financial Argument